How to Rekey a Lock to Match an Existing Key

 This is just the opposite as before.
 As you slide the cylinder back into the housing, you will be pushing the follower out.
 The cylinder will take the place of the follower so that the top pins are held in place.

-7: Secure to the housing
+7: Secure the cylinder to the housing

 Replace the c-clip or nut to hold everything in place.